 A network of community developers

->

-> In pursuing our vision and mission, we are building a network of independent NGOs.
-An African alliance of community workers that empowers more communities to develop in balance with their natural environment.
+In pursuing our vision and mission, we aim to build a network of independent NGOs.
+An alliance of community workers that empowers more communities to develop in balance with their natural environment.

->

-> We join forces with the aim to: 1) exchange knowledge and methodology on community work regarding the vision and mission of Humaniforest; 2) jointly approach and collaborate potential funding partners in order to be able, as small organisations, to continu and focus on our grassroots work.
+We join forces with the aim to: 1) exchange knowledge and methodology on community work regarding the vision and mission of Humaniforest; 2) jointly approach and collaborate potential funding partners in order to be able, as small organisations, to continu and focus on our grassroots work.

 Our alliance consists of a strong network of partners: